gapmiss/livecodes-playground/README.md

 ## Tips

 - [ ] cursor position and Obsidian.md commands when inside the playground iframe
-- [ ] which button SDK updates effect undo/redo history
+- [ ] which button SDK updates effect undo/redo history stack?

 ## Issues and bug reports